pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 clusterrole.rbac.authorization.k8s.io/edit added: "developers"
 ```

 - Currently the developers group has the ability to create new projects.
-We can remove that capability from the group if that makes sense for you organization.
+We can remove that capability from the group if that makes sense for your organization.
 Let's login to the OpenShift cluster as a developer and create a new project
 ```
 $ oc login -u developer -p xxxxxxxx
 WARNING: Using insecure TLS client config.
 Setting this option is not supported!